Waffle House has its own storm center.

 Maps are color-coded.
 Green indicates a location is open 24/7 with a full menu.
 Yellow shows restaurants operating with limited service or menu.
 Red means that Waffle House location is closed.

-In the hours leading up to Hurricane Milton making landfall this week, Waffle House was updating its maps.
-The brand's storm center looked at its weather data and predicted which locations should close immediately before a Milton's arrival.
+In the hours leading up to Hurricane Milton making landfall in 2024, Waffle House was updating its maps.
+The brand's storm center looked at its weather data and predicted which locations should close immediately before Milton's arrival.

 The information was updated as Milton's pattern changed or as restaurants were able to once again operate in full capacity.

-Georgia Governor Brian Kemp was even seen at Waffle House's Storm Center this week to oversee the operation prior to Milton's arrival
+Georgia Governor Brian Kemp has even been seen at Waffle House's Storm Center to oversee the operation before hurricanes arrive.

 50 Most Popular Chain Restaurants in America